 It might be helpful to brainstorm a little before answering this prompt.
 Other schools categorize the adjustments due to COVID-19 in three ways: personal, professional and educational.
 Stay factual.
 You do not have a lot of room here (500 characters or less).
 Close positively.
 What did you do to engage the pandemic and help the vulnerable?
 How did this unprecedented world moment teach you something about being a physician, about population health?
 How did a pandemic motivate you to get involved in the community in new ways?

 UPenn Medical School essay #2

-If you were offered an option to continue courses with a standard grading system or switch to Pass/Fail, and you chose Pass/Fail, please describe the reason(s) for your decision here.
+If you were offered an option to continue courses with a standard grading system or switch to Pass/Fail, and you elected Pass/Fail, please describe the reason(s) for your decision here.
 (500 characters)

 Historically in higher education, Pass/Fail is an opportunity for students to explore without consequence a subject matter that is not germane to their degree, or it’s an intervention for an impending poor final grade, which could have a variety of causes.
 If you chose Pass/Fail during the pandemic, there may be a very reasonable explanation.
 Also, sometimes, the reason for choosing Pass/Fail for Spring coursework in 2020 has something to do with your college or university’s policies.
 Don’t over-explain.
 Don’t be emotional.
 Just explain the course and the circumstances that made Pass/Fail the right option.
 If there was institutional precedent to encourage students to choose the Pass/Fail option explain that rationale here.
 Schools have different circumstances and reasons for the pandemic decisions they made.
 If you quarantined during Spring 2020 and this influenced your decision to switch to Pass / Fail, explain what is reasonable about having made that decision.
 Keep it short and clear.